 Southeast Asia Youth Leadership Program (SEAYLP)

-The Southeast Asia Youth Leadership Program (SEAYLP) brings 60 young people from Southeast Asia to the United States each year through a U.S. State Department grant.
+The Southeast Asia Youth Leadership Program (SEAYLP) brings 60 high school students from Southeast Asia to the United States each year through a U.S. State Department grant.
 Participants learn about diversity and cultural appreciation, community

-Plans are underway for SEAYLP 2019, April 2-26.
-The Center for Southeast Asian Studies (CSEAS) will welcome participants to NIU from Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar (Burma), the Philippines, Singapore, Thailand and Vietnam.
+NIU's Center for Southeast Asian Studies will host SEAYLP 2019 April 2-26, welcoming participants from Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar (Burma), the Philippines, Singapore, Thailand and Vietnam.
 While in the U.S., these talented young people will engage in courses and workshops on access and equity, green technology for economic growth, security, leadership, teambuilding and cultural diversity, concluding with a three-day study tour of the nation’s capital.